Clean your oven without scrubbing with these easy methods that teach you how to steam clean your oven.

 Why Should You Steam Clean Your Oven

-Ovens are appliances that are used on a daily basis, at least in my family.
-My oven gets dirty from chicken splatter, casserole spillage and cake batter overflow.
+Ovens are appliances that are used on a daily basis, at least in your family.
+My oven gets dirty from chicken splatter, casserole spillage, and cake batter overflow.
 Does yours?

-Accidents are always happening in my oven, and I really hate to clean it so I try to do everything I can to make the cleaning of the oven task as easy as possible.
-I use the vinegar method to clean mine every few months, when it gets dirty.
+Accidents are always happening in your oven, and I really hate to clean it so I try to do everything I can to make the cleaning of the oven task as easy as possible.
+I use the vinegar method to clean mine every few months when it gets dirty.

 That’s all well and good, but why do you need to steam clean the oven?
 It’s simple.
 You want to avoid rough cleaning agents and toxic chemicals and use steam instead to get the stains off, and with less elbow grease too.